Guide Visa Application Border & Entry 5 min read

 For a typical Bali trip, a practical order is:

-- Complete the All Indonesia arrival declaration within the official pre-arrival window.
+3. Complete the All Indonesia arrival declaration from three days before arrival or upon landing through the official flow.

-- Save all proof offline: visa approval, All Indonesia QR code, and Bali levy voucher.
+5. Save all applicable proof offline: visa approval, All Indonesia QR code, and, if you paid the levy, the Bali levy voucher.

 Common Confusions